Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 The Purpose of the PERCENTILE Function

-The PERCENTILE function takes data from a range and returns the k-th percentile.
-This function allows you to select a range and what percentile you want returned.
+The PERCENTILE function takes data from a range and returns the kth percentile.
+This function allows you to select a range and what percentile you want to be returned.
 Examples of percentiles returned would include the 90th, 50th, or even 10th percentile of a range of numbers.

 Just for a refresh on what a statistical percentile is, if you tested in the 25th percentile of your class, this would mean that 25% of your class tested lower than you did.